-Time Frame: Ongoing, with annual meetings
+Time Frame: Ongoing, with annual meetings to identify development opportunities.

 Program AH-1.2.3: Large Household Housing.
 The City will establish a program to offer incentives for the development of rental housing with three or more bedrooms.
 These incentives may include but are not limited to fee reductions, modifications to development standards, and/or financial incentives.
 In addition, the City will prepare and make available materials so that developers are aware of the City's incentives.